Mary MacLane: Personal life

-MacLane had always chafed, or felt, "anxiety of place," at living in Butte, a mining city far from cultural centers, and used the money from her first book's sales to travel to Chicago and then throughout the East Coast.
-She lived in Rockland, Massachusetts, wintering in St. Augustine, Florida, from 1903–1908, then in Greenwich Village from 1908–1909, where she continued writing and, by her later published accounts, living a decadent and Bohemian existence.
+MacLane had always chafed, or felt, "anxiety of place", at living in Butte, a mining city far from cultural centers, and used the money from her first book's sales to travel to Chicago and then throughout the East Coast.
+She lived in Rockland, Massachusetts, wintering in St. Augustine, Florida, from 1903 to 1908, then in Greenwich Village from 1908 to 1909, where she continued writing and, by her later published accounts, living a decadent and Bohemian existence.
 She was close friends with the feminist writer Inez Haynes Irwin, who is referenced in some of MacLane's 1910 writing in a Butte newspaper and who in turn mentioned MacLane in a 1911 magazine article.

 For a period, she lived with her friend Caroline M. Branson, who had been the long-time companion of Maria Louise Pool until the latter's death in 1898.
-They lived in the Rockland's house that Pool left to Branson.
+They lived in the Rockland house that Pool left to Branson.
 Mary Maclane also had a multi-decade friendship with Harriet Monroe.

 MacLane died in Chicago in early August 1929, aged 48.
 She was less frequently discussed through the mid to late 20th century, and her prose remained out of print until late 1993, when The Story of Mary MacLane and some of her newspaper feature work was republished in Tender Darkness: A Mary MacLane Anthology.

 Contemporary collections and performances

+In 2025, the first biography of MacLane - Mary MacLane: Herself, by Michael R. Brown - was published.

-In 2011, the publisher of Tender Darkness (1993) published an expanded anthology titled Human Days: A Mary MacLane Reader (with a Foreword by Bojana Novakovic).
+In 2014, the publisher of Tender Darkness (1993) published an expanded anthology titled Human Days: A Mary MacLane Reader (with a Foreword by Bojana Novakovic).

 In 2011, Novakovic wrote and performed "The Story of Mary MacLane – By Herself" in Melbourne, Australia, which was subsequently staged in Sydney, Australia in 2012.

-In the 2010s, MacLane's work was translated into French, Danish, and Spanish.
-A German edition was published in 2020.
+In the 2010s, MacLane's first book was translated into French, Danish, and Spanish.
+Reclam published a German edition of I Await the Devil's Coming in 2020, followed by 2021 editions of My Friend Annabel Lee and I, Mary MacLane.